saksham-chaturvedii/DEVSNEST-Frontend/README.md

 # Description

-This repository contains the FrontEnd Web Development 🎨 projects; currently, they are related to learnings from the Devsnest FrontEnd Course.
+This repository contains FrontEnd Web Development 🎨 projects; currently, they are related to learnings from the Devsnest FrontEnd Course.

 ---